danielmolina81/CryptoClustering/README.md

 ## 7. Visualize and Compare the Results

-**Composite Elbow Chart**
+**Composite Elbow Curve**

+- **The Composite Elbow Curve shows how when using the PCA method we obtained the same optimal `k`.**

 ![](Pics/elbow_composite_chart.png)

 **Composite K-means Clusters Chart**

+- **The Composite K-means Clusters chart shows how the cryptos were grouped in the same clusters.**

 ![](Pics/clusters_composite_chart.png)

 **Comparison DataFrame for the clusters with and without PCA**

+-  **This Comparison DataFrame helps confirming that the cryptos were grouped in the same clusters.**

 ![](Pics/comparison.png)

 -What is the impact of using fewer features to cluster the data using K-Means?

-    **The Composite Elbow Chart shows how when using the PCA method we obtained the same optimal `k`.**

-    **Also, the Composite K-means Clusters chart shows how the cryptos were grouped in the same clusters, which can be seen also in comparison Dataframe.**

-    **This confirms that the PCA is a useful method to use when working with large datasets that require dimensionality reduction.
-As the principal components explain the variances in the data, then, when applying the k-means clustering method, we are able to obtain similar results.**
+**Even though fewer features are used, the features (principal components) explain the main variances in the data, then, when applying the k-means clustering method, we are able to obtain similar results.**
+**This confirms that the PCA is a useful method to use when working with large datasets that require dimensionality reduction.**